 This sampler was shown to me by a member of the Bradbury family who was researching her family history and travelled from Lancaster to meet me in Rastrick.
 Sarah Holroyd was born in Rastrick on the 5th July 1818 and baptised at St. Matthew's Church on the 16th August that same year.
 She was the daughter of James and Sarah (Sally) Holroyd.
 Her father was a stone mason by trade but went on to lease quarries at Badger Hill and Southage from Thomas Thornhill.
-James is mentioned, along with his brother John in the accounts of the Badger Hill project documents provided to our group by Paul Thompson in 2023.
-The documents show that James provided some stone for the project which kept manyof the destitute poor of Rastrick in work during the severe depression in 1826-28.
-The family lived at Chapel Street, Rastrick, the road we now know as Church Street at the Top o' Town by the church, therefore it is almost certain that Sarah Holroyd stitched the sampler at that location whilst aged 10 and 11 years of age.
-Looking at it more closely, it appears that either she hasn't completed some of the letters and numbers or they have faded quite badly, however, it is treasured by the Bradbury family.
+James is mentioned, along with his brother John, in the accounts of the Badger Hill project documents provided to our group by Paul Thompson in 2023 and he provided some stone for the project which kept some of the destitute poor of Rastrick in work during the severe depression in 1828.
+The family lived at Chapel Street, Rastrick, the road we now know as Church Street at the Top o' Town therefore it is almost certain that Sarah Holroyd stitched the sampler at that location whilst aged 10 and 11 years of age.
+Looking at it more closely, it appears that either she hasn't completed some of the letters and numbers or they have faded quite badly.

 James Holroyd died in 1839, leaving the Rastrick stone business of James Holroyd & Son to his son, John.
 Sarah married Thomas Bradbury, at Halifax Parish Church on the 26th December 1849.
-Thomas was a member of a wealthy coal mine owning family in Clayton, Lancashire and on the marriage certificate his occupation is described as a gentleman.
+Thomas was a member of a coal mine owning family in Clayton, Lancashire and on the marriage certificate is described as a gentleman.
 The couple went to live in Lancashire but following the death of her brother John in 1851, Sarah inherited the quarrying business as he had never married or produced any heirs.
 Thomas and Sarah came to live in Rastrick at eventually moved into the newly erected Longroyd House.
 I am not certain that they were instrumental in having it built but that is a distinct possibility bearing in mind their wealth and status.
-Thomas died in 1870 and on the 1871 census, Sarah is shown as a widow, residing at Longroyd with two of her sons, two daughters, a cook and a girl. servant She described on the census record as 'the proprietor of the firm James Holroyd & Son, stone merchants'.
-Soon afterwards, Sarah house business and retired to North Meols nr.
+Thomas died in 1870 and on the 1871 census, Sarah is shown as a widow, residing at Longroyd with two sons, two daughters, a cook and a servant girl.
+She is described on the census record as 'the proprietor of the firm James Holroyd & Son, stone merchants'.
+Soon afterwards, Sarah sold the house and business and retired to North Meols nr.
 Southport where she died in 1882.
 She was brought back to Rastrick and buried in the Bradbury family vault at St. Matthews.
 Sarah and Thomas produced five children in all, three sons and two daughters.
-In addition to their forenames, they all bore the name of her maiden name, Holroyd.
+All bore a middle name of her maiden name, Holroyd.
 One child, William Leonard Holroyd Bradbury died in infancy aged 3 years in 1861 and a stained-glass window was given to Rastrick Church in his memory and is still there to this day.

-Above is the Bradbury family playing croquet at Longroyd with Thomas to the right and Sarah in a crinoline dress standing by the path.
-Because Thomas is on the photograph it must pre-date his death in 1870 making it one of the oldest, if not the oldest photograph of Rastrick that I have seen.
-Also, there is the stained-glass window at St. Matthews, erected in memory of William Leonard Holroyd Bradbury.
-More can be found at https://myrastrick.com/holroyd-bradbury-quarry-owners/
+More information on this family can be found at:

+https://myrastrick.com/holroyd-bradbury-quarry-owners/